ubsicap/usfm/docs/characters/attributes.rst

 ... where the default attribute for ``\w ...\w*`` is defined as being "lemma".
 This allows a commonly used attribute (the default) to be expressed with as little additional markup as possible within the text.

 .. _attributes_multiValues:
-.. index:: attributes (multiple values)
+.. index:: attributes; multiple values

 Multiple Attribute Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^